AkramGalal/building-k8s-cluster-using-kubeadm-cri-o/README.md

   sudo sed -i '/^net.ipv4.ip_forward=/{h;s/=.*/=1/};${x;/^$/{s//net.ipv4.ip_forward=1/;H};x}' /etc/sysctl.conf
   sudo sysctl -p

-### 5. Initiate Kubeadm control plane configuration on the master node.
+### 5. Initiate Kubeadm Control Plane Configuration on the Master Node.
 - Best practice: Use a load balancer IP for high availability.
 In this project the IP of master1 node will be used as the primary master node for the cluster.
   ```bash
   sudo kubeadm init --control-plane-endpoint "10.0.0.10:6443"